Defaults

 - The LLM judge is OFF by default.
 It only flips on if you pass

 --judge-modeltosetup guardrailor answer "yes" to the interactive judge prompt.
-The viper default isguardrail.judge.enabled = false(internal/config/config.go:2162).
+The schema default isguardrail.judge.enabled = falseininternal/config/config.go.
 Keeping it off keeps cost predictable; flip it on once you have aDEFENSECLAW_LLM_KEYconfigured. - HILT is OFF by default.
 The shipped severity floor is

-HIGH, butenabled: falsemeans it never prompts.--human-approvalflips it on;--hilt-min-severityadjusts the floor. - Only the JSONL fallback writes.
+HIGH, butenabled: falsemeans it never prompts.--human-approvalflips it on;--hilt-min-severityadjusts the floor. - The built-in local stores still write.

 Tuning by risk tolerance